Tested: The Best Door Locks For Your Home, Garage, or Rental

 6. BEST FINGERPRINT-ACCESS: Eufy E130 Smart Lock

-7. BEST KEYLESS: Yale Assure Lock SL with Z-Wave Plus
+7. BEST KEYLESS: Yale Assure Lock SL With Z-Wave Plus

-Best Door Lock Options
+The Best Door Lock Options

-How We Chose the Best Door Locks
+How We Tested the Best Door Locks

 Our Top Picks